 - kosher salt & pepper to taste

-- Mash avocado in a medium bowl with the back of a fork.
+- Cut avocado and add to a medium bowl Mash avocado with the back of a fork.

 - Season with salt and pepper taste.